State Guide · Rajasthan

 6

-Commercial conversion check is mandatory.
 Agricultural land being sold for commercial use must have a Section 90-B conversion order that is visible in the Jamabandi and revenue records.
-Conversion premium and charges must be confirmed as paid.
-Without this, any commercial activity on the land is unauthorised regardless of what the seller claims.
+A conversion that is ordered but not reflected in the records is not safe to rely on.

 III